 Most professional designers recommend that you keep the same color scheme throughout the open floor plan, or even the whole home, to maintain balance and heighten the look of spaciousness.

 Open floor plans have a major drawback, though.
-It’s hard to define one space from another – where
+It’s hard to define one space from another – where does the dining room end and the living room begin?

 Fortunately, there are a couple of tricks to fix these blurred boundaries.
 Basically, you need to define and separate each zone while still keeping everything cohesive.